bradymiller/bradymiller.github.io/todo/index.md

 1. Visolve layout buttons (waiting for theme fixes by Robert).
 1. Terry patient portal app scheduling (check with Terry if ready for a review).
 1. Sherwin prior auth form (issue has been brought up by Rod).
-1. Sherwin labs form (issued have been brought up by Terry and Arnab).
+1. Sherwin labs form (issues have been brought up by Terry and Arnab).

 ### OpenEMR Project
 1. Upgrade demo farm from Ubuntu 12.04 to 14.04/16.04.